studyathome-internationally/rehabilitationstechnik/docs/en/chapter7.md

 A weak respiratory system affects the loudness and persistence of vocal utterances.
 Laryngeal disorders cause breathy, hoarse, soft, whispery, or slowed pronunciation.
-Dysfunctions of the soft palate result in either overly nasal articulation or absence of nasal sounds If the anterior articulation system (tongue, jaw, lips) is impaired, the result is slurred, slow, imprecise, or uncoordinated pronunciation.
+Dysfunctions of the soft palate result in either overly nasal articulation or absence of nasal sounds.
+If the anterior articulation system (tongue, jaw, lips) is impaired, the result is slurred, slow, imprecise, or uncoordinated pronunciation.
 Other articulation disorders may result in varying pitch, fluctuating volume, excessive rate of speech, or disturbances in the rhythm of speech (poluttering, stuttering).

 1. Dysarthria, Anarthria